DIG-Kaust/Adaptive-subtraction/README.md

 Voring data and comparing results of different algorithms;
 - :orange_book: ``Adaptive_subtraction.ipynb``: notebook applying adaptive subtraction on a complete shot gather by patching data and doing qc on common channel gathers obtained with the lsqr on all shots;
+- :orange_book: ``Adaptive_subtraction_tests.ipynb``: notebook performing several tests changing only one input parameter and fixing the others;
-- :orange_book: ``Adaptive_subtraction_tests.ipynb``: notebook performing several tests varying input parameters of the ADMM applied over all shot gathers and then plotting common channel gathers qc results;
+- :orange_book: ``Adaptive_subtraction_tests_2.ipynb``: notebook performing several tests changing only two input parameters and fixing the others;

 ## Scripts
 The following scripts are provided: